Here are some tips for the next steps after your crash in Edmonton to ease you into this process and make it as painless as possible.

 4. SAFETY ABOVE ALL ELSE

-After a car accident, if your vehicle is drivable and there are no serious injuries in the area, and you are safe to move it out of traffic- you should proceed to do so.
+After a car accident in Edmonton, if your vehicle is drivable and there are no serious injuries in the area, and you are safe to move it out of traffic- you should proceed to do so.
 Failure to protect your vehicle after an incident may limit compensation from insurance companies, so make sure not to damage it anymore than necessary when moving.

 In a situation where injuries have been sustained or you suspect an impaired driver, it is best to leave the scene untampered until the police arrive.
 Call 911 and take pictures from a safe distance until the police arrive.
 Ensure you and/or the other driver have their hazard lights and only follow any of the steps above if it is safe to do so.